-I never had cornbread dressing until that first Thanksgiving with my husband’s Mississippi family.
-I really missed my rice dressing that year, but have learned to enjoy and even make a pretty good cornbread dressing.
-Come to think of it, I don’t think my own children have ever had a rice dressing, stuffed turkey.
-Something I’ll have to do this Christmas along with the cornbread dressing, of course.
+Cornbread dressing was not something I was familiar with until that first Thanksgiving with my husband’s Mississippi family.
+I really missed my rice dressing that year, but I’ve learned to enjoy and even make a pretty good cornbread dressing.
+We now have both kinds on the table for our holiday gatherings.

 One of the beauties of this recipe is you can freeze the stock before adding the rice.
 Then defrost and just before you serve, heat and stir in the cooked rice.
 This is so convenient for those days when there just doesn’t seem to be enough time to cook, but your family will think you’re a super-hero!
 Here’s the easy to follow recipe:Print

 1/4 cup vegetable oil